Property Management Guide

 - Trade-in transactions of $25,000 or more must be approved by the State Budget and Control Board.

-- Whenever a trade-in transaction is concluded, the departmental custodian will complete an Asset Transfer Form and forward the completed request to the Property Manager.
+- Whenever a trade-in transaction is concluded, the departmental custodian will complete an Property Transfer Form and forward the completed request to Property Management.

 Lost/Missing or Stolen Items - Deletions from the Fixed Assets System are necessary when items are lost/missing or stolen.

 - Loss or theft of property must be reported immediately upon discovery to the Department of Public Safety on a Lost, Missing or Stolen Property Report , obtainable through this link or from the Property Manager.